tzivia-rot/toga-leet-code/README.md

      This should include:

      1. get the parms from env, MY_VARIABLE_INPUT_1 / MY_VARIABLE_INPUT_2 ... and MY_VARIABLE_OUTPUT
+     2. convert env for the the type that the function need to get
      3. sending from action function
      4. defintion from function that get right params
      5. Checking whether the value returned from an action function is equal to the output value received in an environment variable, if is ```exit(0)``` else ```exit (1)```